🤔 The problem: exposing a service without putting yourself at risk

 - service: http_status:404

-Your API is now accessible at https://api.mydomain.com with automatic SSL!
+Your API is now accessible at https://api.mondomaine.com with automatic SSL!
+Test it with a curl to /health or /generate from anywhere.

-For an admin dashboard (Streamlit, Grafana, or custom), you want an extra layer of authentication.
+For an admin dashboard (Streamlit, Grafana, or custom), you want an additional authentication layer.

 Cloudflare Access (Zero Trust)

-Now, when someone accesses admin.mydomain.com, they must first authenticate via Cloudflare Access.
-Even if your dashboard has no login, it's protected.
+Now, when someone accesses admin.mondomaine.com, they must first authenticate via Cloudflare Access.
+Even if your dashboard doesn't have a login, it is protected.

 # config.yml - the dashboard is on localhost:8501 (Streamlit)